my-ugly-code/WebsUpTV/README.md

   - From the root directory of WebsUpTV, Open a PowerShell window (shift + right click), and run "npm install".
 If everything installs correctly, run "npm start" next.
 If this doesn't work, be sure you have NPM installed correctly.

  ## FAQ
  There's a list of FAQs [here](https://github.com/my-ugly-code/WebsUpTV/wiki/FAQ).
 This covers general questions and some setup troubleshooting.
+Don't see your answer here?
+Just ask!

  ### Misc Notes - odd bugs, how to use, troubleshoot, etc.